gcr07/Azure-AZ900/README.md

 Are groups of individual virtual machines (VMs) within the Microsoft Azure public cloud that information technology (IT) administrators can configure and manage as a single unit.
 Administrators can use Azure VM Scale Sets to deploy complete services, rather than duplicate the same VMs.

+That's correct.
+Virtual machine scale sets let you deploy and manage a set of identical virtual machines.

 ## What is Azure role-based access control (Azure RBAC)?